Does this situation sound familiar to you...

 According to MarketingSherpa 2013 Email Marketing Report, “77% of marketers use website registration pages to build email lists.”

-Give your visitors a great reason - special offer, discount, free guide, whitepaper, free demo, updates etc. - to subscribe.
+Give your visitors a great reason to subscribe.
+It can be a special offer, discount, free guide, whitepaper, free demo, and updates etc.

 ALWAYS follow this rule, “The amount you give will determine the amount you get back .”

-There are some options to place your opt-in form on the website, See some examples -
+There are some options to place your opt-in form on your website, here are some examples:

 Conversion-XL places a signup form on their blog sidebar.

-See how Neil Patel use a banner in the middle of the content.
+See how CoSchedule uses a image (tie with sign up page) in the middle of the article.

-See how Neil uses the bottom of content on his Quicksprout blog.
+Neil Patel places this at the bottom of every article on his Quicksprout blog.

 Make your landing page beautiful & interactive.
 How your landing page should look like: